ditesh/webutil/README.md

 * [optipng](http://optipng.sourceforge.net/) is used to optimize PNG files
 * [jpegtran](http://jpegclub.org/jpegtran/) is used to optimize JPEG files
 * [optipng](http://optipng.sourceforge.net/) is used to optimize GIF files by converting them to PNG only if the GIF is not animated and the resulting filesize is smaller
+* Bandwidth calculations are based on the 1-10TB pricing for the Singaporean AWS region
-* All downloaded resources are available in /tmp/webutil/js/pre (in the case of JavaScript, for example - replace js with css/png/jpg)
+* Downloaded resources are available in `/tmp/webutil/js/pre` (replace js with css/png/jpg)
-* All optimized resources are available in /tmp/webutil/js/post (in the case of JavaScript, for example - replace js with css/png/jpg)
+* Optimized resources are available in `/tmp/webutil/js/post` (replace js with css/png/jpg)